mbabynames search ✿

 Major Gregory

-Major ("noble and strong") with Gregory ("watchful").
+Major ("greater") with Gregory ("watchful").
 Together the name has two layers: the first name brings one quality, the middle name another.
 The longer Gregory (3 syllables) builds on the shorter Major, giving the name forward momentum.

 Major Michael